AMQP request is used to operate on an AMQP node (such as a queue or topic).

 Set target address to topic://<topic string> for sending messages to topic.

-RabbitMQ as AMQP service provider
+RabbitMQ as AMQP Service Provider

-• "/topic/news": send message to exchange amq.topic with routing key news; amq.topic is the default topic exchange created when creating a RabbitMQ node; bind a queue to amq.topic with routing key news for the message to land in the queue.
+/amq/queue/queue1: send message to default exchange with routing key queue1; queue queue1 must be durable and already exist; the send action does not create the queue if it does not exist.queue2: send message to default exchange with routing key queue2; queue queue2 must be transient; the send action creates the queue if it does not already exist./topic/news: send message to exchange amq.topic with routing key news; amq.topic is the default topic exchange created when creating a RabbitMQ node; bind a queue to amq.topic with routing key news for the message to land in the queue.

-IBM MQ as AMQP service provider
+IBM MQ as AMQP Service Provider

 When sending messages to IBM MQ, the target address is a topic string.